Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 ${OPTION}=exvivo_ciss_t2w
 ${OPTION}=invivo_flair_wmh
 ```
+- Replace ${LATEST_TAG} with the latest version of the Docker.
+See change logs above.

 # Sample data
 I provide a sample `ex vivo` T2w image at the [box](https://upenn.box.com/s/q24zo6enivytnerko2ovt5kfzqq141ec) link.
 Use this image to test this docker container.
 There is also an `in vivo` flair image.